M00NSH0T/m00nsh0t.github.io/_pages/hurricanes.md

 ---
-title: YouTube series
+title: Hurricane Track Prediction
-excerpt: This first season focuses on the problem of predicting the track of hurricanes using machine learning.
-I plan to bring additional technologies into future seasons, such as 3d printing and robotics.
-Check it out.
+excerpt: This project focuses on the problem of predicting the track of hurricanes using machine learning.
-permalink: /youtube/
+permalink: /hurricanes/
 image: youtube.jpg
-background-image: youtube.jpg
+background-image: hurricanes.jpg
 ---

 <hr />